frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 };
 ```

+## Usage

+### Getting comments of a post

+We can use the `@comments/:id` handler to fetch all the comments of a specific post.
+This data will be populated to the state so then we can do `state.source.get("@comments/60");` to get the ID's of these comments.
+With each ID we can get the details from the state at `state.source.comment[id]`

+{% hint style="info" %}
+Have a look at the "Getting Comments via the handler`@comments/:id`" diagram available in [excalidraw](https://excalidraw.com/#json=6390859801034752,s447JzLAC0AdHzSAiNeUOg)
+{% endhint %}

+### Sending new comments for a post

+Every post with a comments form (to send comments) will use the `state.comments.forms[postId]` to store the data of the comment and the possible errors got when submitting the comments

+The data at `state.comments.forms[postId]` can be updated through the action `actions.comments.updateFields()`

+To send new comments you can use the action `actions.comments.submit()` which will send the data available at `state.comments.forms[postId].fields`

+The submission status will be stored under under `state.comments.forms[postId]` and if there are errors they will be available at the properties `errorMessage`, `errorCode` and `errorStatusCode`

+{% hint style="info" %}
+Have a look at the "Sending new Comments via a React form" diagram available in [excalidraw](https://excalidraw.com/#json=6390859801034752,s447JzLAC0AdHzSAiNeUOg)
+{% endhint %}

 ## API Reference

 ### Handlers

 #### `@comments/:id`

-This is a `wp-source` handler for fetching comments from a specific post using its ID.
+This [`wp-source`](https://api.frontity.org/frontity-packages/features-packages/wp-source) handler gets all comments published in the specified post (using its ID) and creates a tree structure with comments and their replies in the data object.

 For example, to fetch all comments that belong to the post with ID 60 you would do:

 ```js
 await actions.source.fetch("@comments/60");